mmtmn/kryptos-k4-neural-network-attempt/README.md

 # Breaking Kryptos K4

 change the EPOCHS variable to be above 10M for better results. the higher it is, the better the results.

+# Bias

+Currently the output his biased as the plain text response only includes letters present in the clues, suggesting a biased approach towards the bruteforced attempt.